Finesse/Wired/docs/getting-started.md

 }
 ```

 All the table fields must be specified as the public properties of the class.
-All the public properties must be a table
+All the public properties must be table
 column names.